*architect's animation - subject to change

 - Lot 18: All six floors of the Union Deck are being extended toward Cameron Boulevard, eliminating the small surface parking lot, Lot 18.
 The majority of the existing deck will remain open during construction.
 The expanded deck should be fully accessible by Fall 2018.

-- Lot 19: The new Health and Wellness Center is being built on Lot 19, the former surface parking lot on the corner of Craver and Cameron, across from Woodward.
+- Lot 19: The new University Recreation Center is being built on Lot 19, the former surface parking lot on the corner of Craver and Cameron, across from Woodward.
 This parking lot is closed permanently and is under construction.

 Check back for future updates.